exterosgit/slate/source/index.html.md

 Parameter |  Default  | Description
 --------- | ------- | -----------
-location | string | The name of a store, shop, or specific zone/region. date | date | Date of Customer Traffic.
-When using a format like “yyyy-MM-dd’T’HH:mm:ss’Z’”, always use GMT time.
-When using a format like “yyyy-MM-dd’T’HH:mm:ss”, you should use local time and  specify the time zone.
+hour | 'all'  | Retrieve discovery counts for a specific hour. interval | 'day' | Retrieve counts according to the time specified time interval.
+Options: 'day', 'hour', '15min'

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-location | The name of a store, shop, or specific zone/region to retrieve. date | Date of Customer Traffic to retrieve.
+location | The name of a store, shop, or specific zone/region to retrieve. date | Date of discovery Traffic to retrieve.
 Use format “yyyy-MM-dd".

 ## Get Engagement Counts